[Latest] Tricks to Unpair an Apple Watch Without Your iPhone

 One of the most loyal Apple fans on earth.
 He loves to explore the rarely known tricks for iOS devices, helping his followers to increase the productivity of Apple devices in their daily life.

-Did you lose, sell or give away your iPhone but forgot to unpair your Apple watch?
-If you did, you will need to untether the Watch from the old iPhone to pair it with a new one.
-Unfortunately, cutting the link between your iPhone and Apple Watch can be tricky without the iPhone.
+Did you lose, sell, or give away your iPhone but forget to unpair your Apple Watch?
+If you did, you need to remove the old connection before the Watch can be set up again the right way.

 Before You Start